-Learn more about our NO-DES Process by using the links on the left.
+Learn more about our NO-DES Flushing Process by reading the sections below.

 ValveTek Utility Services Inc. is a nationwide water utility service contactor who maintains a strategic focus on water quality and water conservation in the water industry.

 We operate within all areas of municipal and private water distribution systems, providing services such as; hydrant and valve work, asset mapping and engineering programs, leak detection and GPS mapping, and a special patented drinking water pipeline infrastructure rehabilitation program called NO-DES.
 This technology was designed as a solution to conventional and wasteful methods hydrant flushing through flushing programs.

 The Neutral Output Discharge Elimination System (NO-DES) flushing method is an environmentally friendly alternative to conventional water main flushing.
 Water quality is improved without wasting millions of gallons of potable water.
 Instead of water flowing out of fire hydrants and running to waste, the NO-DES process uses a trailer or truck mounted pumping, filtering, and rechlorinating system that continuously circulates the water within the targeted area of water distribution main.